Shakespeare in the Park festivals: Singapore

 The Singapore Repertory Theatre (SRT) currently organises annual Shakespeare in the Park performances at Fort Canning Park as Singapore's largest outdoor theatre show.
 It began with a staging of Hamlet in 1997 and faced several challenges across the years due to the company's lack of funding and grappling with Singapore's wet and tropical climate.
 The productions often focuses on retellings that introduce Shakespeare to the modern audience and emphasises audience engagement, with unique themes for each production.
 The event draws a nightly audience of 1,500 and around 30,000 for every production as of 2015, with a S$2 million production cost as of the 2023 production.
 The temporary stage at Fort Canning Park is arranged such that there are "Premium Picnic", "Picnic" and "Pavilion" seating categories.
 Each production provides Access Shows with Closed Caption and Audio Described performances.
 As of 2025, a Creative Captions performance was also designed to cater to patrons who are Deaf or Hard of Hearing.

 Australia

+One of the earliest recorded instances of an outdoors performance of Shakespeare in Australia occurred in December 1933 when the Perth Repertory Club staged The Merry Wives of Windsor in a corner of the Perth Supreme Court gardens, although this was a fairly unusual event.
+By the 1980s, the number of outdoor performances in Australia was increasing.
+Alan Edwards produced performances in Brisbane's Albert Park in 1979; David MacSwan launched Sydney's Shakespeare by the Sea in 1987 and Glenn Elston did likewise with Shakespeare Under the Stars in Melbourne in 1988.

 Australian Shakespeare Company (Melbourne)

 The Australian Shakespeare Company (ASC) was co-founded in 1982 by British actor and director Neale Warrington with a number of other actors.
 It rose to greater prominence in 1987 with Shakespeare Under the Stars, a program through which Glenn Elston pioneered outdoor theatre performances of William Shakespeare's plays in Australia.
-Elston become the Artistic Director of the company in 1988, and remains in that position as of August 2025.
+Elston become the artistic director of the company in 1988, and remains in that position as of August 2025.
 The company has performed for more than a million people across all the different regions of Australia.
 They make it a mission to draw audiences of all age groups to their shows.
 The ASC also co-hosts the Walking with Spirits Indigenous culture festival in Wugularr, Northern Territory.